Multi-dimensional third-order time-implicit scheme for conservation laws: Numerical tests

 This test case is taken from \cite{2002:HartmannHouston:nozzle} and it describes a transonic flow in a converging-diverging nozzle: the subsonic flow entering from the left-hand side of the domain is accelerated by the converging geometry of the nozzle, until it becomes sonic in correspondence of the throat.
 The outlet pressure imposed at the right-hand side forms a shock wave in the diverging part of the nozzle and, after that, the flow returns to be subsonic.

 The profile of the domain is described by the functions

 and the initial data is given by $\rho=1$, $u=0.355$, $v=0$ and $p=1$.
 For symmetry reasons, we consider only the upper part of the domain.
-We impose wall boundary conditions on the top, symmetry on the bottom, inflow on the left and outflow on the right setting outlet pressure $p=2/3$.
-In Figure~\ref{fig:laval} we show the solution of the density and of the pressure at time $t=20$ with $\gamma=0.01$ and a grid of 8681 cells in the upper panel, and the profile of the density, the pressure and the velocity near the bottom boundary of the domain in the bottom panel.
-The cells in which the time-limiting procedure has been activated are marked in black.
-Notice that the solution has been limited only in the cells crossed by the shock wave.
+We impose wall boundary conditions on the top, symmetry on the bottom, inflow on the left and outflow on the right setting outlet pressure $p=2/3$. \revTre{In the first and second panels of} Figure~\ref{fig:laval} we show the density and the pressure at time $t=20$ with $\gamma=0.01$ and a grid of 9124 cells. \revTre{The third panel shows} the profile of the density, the pressure and the velocity near the bottom boundary of the domain, \revTre{compared with the solution computed with the corresponding explicit scheme}. \revUno{We notice that the limited Quinpi solution almost coincides with the explicit one.} The cells in which the time-limiting procedure has been activated are marked in black.
+Notice that the solution has been limited only in the cells crossed by the shock wave. \revTre{In the last panel, the ratio $C_{a/s}$ used during the simulation is shown.}